Doctor of Physical Therapy (DPT) Admission Requirements

 Applicants to Chatham University’s DPT program must use the Physical Therapist Centralized Application Service (PTCAS).
 Beginning July 1st, applications may be submitted through PTCAS with all relevant materials: official transcripts, official GRE scores, PT volunteer/work experience, and references.
 Please note there is not a supplemental application requirement.

 Admission Interview Date: Saturday, November 3, 2018 by invitation only

 In order to be eligible for invite to the admission interview date:

-* Applicants need to have completed at least 60% (24 credits) of the prerequisites in order to be considered for an interview.
+- Applicants need to have at least 60% (24 credits) of the ten prerequisites complete by August 31, 2018

-- Overall undergraduate GPA of 3.0 or better on a scale of 4.0 as calculated by PTCAS.
+- Overall combined GPA of 3.0 or better on a scale of 4.0 as calculated by PTCAS.

 - Biology with lab - two terms

 - Physics with lab - two terms

 - Physiology with lab (prefer human) - one term**

 - Human Anatomy with lab - one term**